robotson/07-23-2019-poem1/README.md

 and left to keep driving industrial
 processes long after the piping
 has frozen and burst a dozen
-winters since humans last card
+winters since humans last cared
 for them, some dream of the
 funhouse and carnival contraption
 hydraulic motion controlled seats